-Bangladesh’s capital Dhaka ranked fourth worst in the Air Quality Index (AQI) on Wednesday morning.
+Bangladesh’s capital city was ranked fourth worst in the Air Quality Index (AQI) on Wednesday morning.

 Dhaka had a score of 195 at 10am, indicating that the air quality was unhealthy.India’s Delhi, Pakistan’s Lahore and Vietnam’s Hanoi occupied the first, second and third spots respectively.

 When the AQI value is between 151 and 200, every city dweller may begin to experience health effects.
 Members of sensitive groups may experience more serious health effects in this situation.